LowPowerLab/Moteino/MEGA/Core/README.md

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 View full license text at: http://www.gnu.org/licenses/gpl-3.0.txt

 ## Installation

 0. Ensure you are running Arduino 1.6.0 or greater (this was tested on Arduino 1.6.1)
 1. Download the whole repository ZIP, then extract the Moteino core [ZIP File](https://github.com/LowPowerLab/Moteino/blob/master/MEGA/Core/Moteino.zip) from that.
+If you run the 1.0.6 release get the Moteino_1.0.6.zip instead.
 2. From the Moteino.zip archive unzip and copy the Moteino folder in the Arduino 'Hardware' directory, e.g. /Arduino/hardware/Moteino
 1. Download the [root of this repository](https://github.com/LowPowerLab/Moteino) (find the "Download ZIP" button), then find this [ZIP File](https://github.com/LowPowerLab/Moteino/blob/master/MEGA/Core/Moteino.zip) in that master ZIP archive.
 You will need to
 2. Unzip the content of the Moteino.zip into a folder called 'hardware' located in your sketches directory, e.g. /Users/felix/Arduino/hardware/Moteino.
 Some users report that they can only make this work by copying it directly in the hardware folder under their Arduino installation folder.